How to Dehydrate Carrots

 Pretty easy stuff if you ask me.

 Looking for more ideas on how to use your food dehydrator?
 Check out Mary Bell’s Complete Dehydrator Cookbook.
-Amazon currently has it on sale for only $12.53.
-The reviews on this book are rock solid!
+The reviews on her book are rock solid!
+Need a food dehydrator?
+Go HERE.

 The strangest thing I’ve ever dehydrated was marshmallows.
 We buy those packages of the seasonal flavored ones and then we pop ‘em in the dehydrator trays and let ‘em go until they are super crunchy like the kind you get in cereal.
 We store them in glass jars so they don’t get crushed, but they never last long because everyone loves them so much.